DaringDane/Image-Classifier/README.md

 _To execute the prediction, see the [predict_arg_parser](predict_arg_parser.py) file for an example terminal command to enter.
 Adjust the value of 'topk' to change how many top probable predictions are displayed._

-* Accepts input of a novel PIL image and converts
+* Accepts input of a novel PIL image and converts it to standardized size and data type
 * Loads a checkpoint file with saved model data(weights and biases and other necessary parameters)
 * The image is processed in the prediction function to return the top K classes predicted by the model